VOLUNTEER APPLICATIONS CURRENTLY CLOSED

 Training and Rewards

-We provide a Festival Briefing in September, covering a range of issues including Health and Safety and Festival procedures, which all volunteers need to attend, particularly so for the first year of volunteering.
+We provide a Festival Briefing on Tuesday 22 September, covering a range of issues including Health and Safety and Festival procedures, which all volunteers need to attend, particularly so for the first year of volunteering.

 Volunteers get in free to the event they are working on and get regular news updates on what’s happening at the Festival.